 User (Legacy) Posted January 11, 2001 Report Share Posted January 11, 2001 Hi Steve, I think this was a bug in the control, but it seems to be fixed in the latest version.
 After updating to v4.0.19.0 it worked fine.
 The way you mentioned I am using when trying to create a dual-axis chart, by faking the scale of the second axis. :-)) Stephan "SteveT" <stephent@compassadv.com> wrote in message news:jzS7zo0eAHA.2400@sfxserver.softwarefx.com...
 Stephan, I don't know how the object calculates the Max and Min, there have been other questions similar to yours.
 I've decided the easiest path is to set the scale myself: .Axis(AXIS_Y).Min = GetMin(rs) 'find/set Min of data with custom function .Axis(AXIS_Y).Max = GetMax(rs) 'find/set Max of data Steve Stephan Klaffer <stephan.klaffer@decisionworks.co.uk> wrote in message news:C9wapFzeAHA.1704@sfxserver.softwarefx.com... > Hi there, > > I recently got a problem with axis scaling.
 The data I put into the chart > are somehwere in range 1.001 to 1.3.
 For some reason, the chart does not > scale properly, always having a range of 0 to 1.
 This ends up that the bars > appear to be smaller than 1, which is basically wrong.
-Is this a know > problem? > > Stephan Klaffer > DecisionWorks, Ltd > London, UK > > PS: I will try to find out more about it, or even providing a sample app > that demonstrates the prob. > > > > Quote Link to comment Share on other sites More sharing options...
+Is this a know > problem? > > Stephan Klaffer > DecisionWorks, Ltd > London, UK > > PS: I will try to find out more about it, or even providing a sample app > that demonstrates the prob. > > > > Link to comment Share on other sites More sharing options...

 Recommended Posts